burtn/notebook/biology/A2/topics/BY4/Energy_and_ATP/ATP_Uses.md

-In using ATP as an imtermediary between glucose and energy organisms benifit from several advatanges.
+In using ATP as an intermediary between glucose and energy organisms benefit from several advantages.

-- ATP Releases energy in small amounts when and where they are needed, conversly glucose contains large amounts of energy that are most likeley not required immediately - this also prevents cell distruction from the excess heat that the energy in glucose would produce.
+- ATP Releases energy in small amounts when and where they are needed, conversely glucose contains large amounts of energy that are most likely not required immediately - this also prevents cell destruction from the excess heat that the energy in glucose would produce.

 - ATP provides a common source of energy of a wide range of biological processes and chemical reactions.
 This is why it is sometimes referred to as the universal energy currency.
 Using ATP this